-Thinking of filing your US design patent application outside the US?
-Although for some countries like Canada, China, and India, you will have to file locally, for Europe (EU), Japan, and Korea, consider using the Hague system.
+Are you thinking of filing your US design patent application outside the US?
+For some countries like China and India, you will have to register locally.
+For other countries, such as Canada, Europe (EU), Japan, and Korea, consider using the Hague system.
 In either case, think fast, because the deadline is often just six months after your initial filing.

 What is the Hague system?
-The Hague system (Hague Agreement Concerning the International Registration of Industrial Designs) is a series of international treaties allowing applicants from participating countries to directly register design patents in other participating countries.
+The Hague system (Hague Agreement Concerning the International Registration of Industrial Designs) is a series of international treaties.
+These treaties allow applicants from participating countries to register design patents in other participating countries directly.
 If you or your company is not a resident of a participating country, you are out of luck.
 You must get international coverage the hard way by finding a local representative and filing with the local patent office.

-Unlike US design patents, the Hague system allows for multiple related designs to be registered at the same time in one application.
-However for those thinking of gaming the system for US design patents, realize that the USPTO will require you to select just one design, and pay extra to examine any other versions.
-Still, if you are feeling indecisive, this is an interesting option to consider.
-However, note that the Hague system also publishes all design applications within six months of filing, while the US does not, so there can be less confidentiality.
+Unlike US design patents, the Hague system allows you to register multiple related designs in one application.
+However, for those thinking of gaming the system for US design patents, realize that the USPTO will require you to select just one design.
+The US will require you to pay extra to examine any other versions.
+Still, if you have a large number of variations, this is an option to consider.
+However, note that the Hague system also publishes all design applications within six months of filing, while the US does not.
+So the Hague system offers less confidentiality.

-Hague system registrations must be renewed every five years, and can generally be renewed up to a total of 15 years total coverage.
+You must pay maintenance fees on your Hague system registrations every five years.
+These last for up to a total of 15 years of total coverage.
 By contrast, after a US design patent has issued, the USPTO will give you 15 years of coverage with no maintenance fees.

 Like other patents, the USPTO will accept Hague system patent applications and forward them on to the international office in Switzerland.
-If your design patent has not yet previously passed a security review and obtained clearance, then you should (must) file via the USPTO.
-However, if you have clearance, use the Hague’s E-filing system, as it is both quicker and easier.
+If your design patent has not yet previously passed a security review and obtained clearance, then you should (must) file via the USPTO first.
+However, if you have clearance (e.g., you have previously filed in the US and received international filing approval), then use the Hague’s E-filing system.
+It is both quicker and easier.